Bachelor of Design

 Electives are non-compulsory subjects within the Bachelor of Design.
 You will usually choose elective subjects that complement your major area of study.
 Most students take one to two electives per semester.

-Breadth is a unique feature of the Melbourne Model.
+Breadth is a unique feature of the Melbourne curriculum.
 It gives you the chance to explore subjects outside your core area of study, develop new perspectives, and learn to collaborate with others who have different strengths and interests – just as you will need to do in your future career.

 Some of our students use breadth to explore creative interests or topics they have always been curious about.
 Others use breadth to improve their career prospects by complementing their major with a language, communication skills or business expertise.
 Many discover new passions through breadth, and some even change their career plans!